 So what are some of the foods to avoid with fibromyalgia?

-Aspartame, Additives, and Preservatives
+1. Aspartame, Additives and Preservatives

-One of the foods additives that can adversely trigger certain receptors located within the nervous system is Aspartame.
-Aspartame was added to our diets years ago as a “healthy” alternative to sugar for weight loss and weight management.
+One of the foods additives that can adversely trigger certain receptors located within the nervous system is aspartame.
+Aspartame was added to our diets years ago as a healthy alternative to sugar for weight loss and weight management.

 Brand names for this artificial sweetener are Equal and Nutri-Sweet.
-Aspartame is used to sweeten certain beverages, yogurts, frozen desserts, and other foods without adding calories.
+Aspartame is used to sweeten certain beverages, yogurts, frozen desserts and other foods without adding calories.

-There have been case reports linking aspartame to fibromyalgia.
+There have been case reports linking aspartame to fibromyalgia:

-- A 50-year-old woman who had been living with fibromyalgia for ten years experienced improvement of her painful symptoms when she vacationed in a foreign country and did not use aspartame.
+- A 50-year-old woman who had been living with fibromyalgia for 10 years experienced improvement of her painful symptoms when she vacationed in a foreign country and did not use aspartame.
 However, her symptoms reappeared when she returned home and began aspartame use again.

 My personal experience was a reduction in headaches and migraines once I deleted it from my diet.
-I also found my mental clarity and “brain fog” reduced as well.
+I also found my mental clarity and “brain fog” was reduced as well.
 Aside from aspartame, did you know that Diet Coke also has traces of formaldehyde?

-Monosodium Glutamate and Sodium Nitrate
+2. Monosodium Glutamate and Sodium Nitrate

-To minimize the impact of MSG and nitrites on your fibromyalgia, avoid prepackaged foods as much as possible and focus on whole foods like lentils, brown rice, and fish.
+To minimize the impact of MSG and nitrites on your fibromyalgia, avoid prepackaged foods as much as possible and focus on whole foods like lentils, brown rice and fish.
 Take note of restaurants who have chosen not to use MSG in their preparation.